This section describes the requirements, access privileges, and other features of HVR when using Oracle for replication.

-If none of the above requirements force HVR to enable supplemental logging on all columns, the requirement for supplemental logging on key columns can be removed if the channel is configured with ColumnProperties /CaptureFromRowId and ColumnProperties /SurrogateKey.
-When these actions are defined, HVR will consider the the oracle rowid column as part of the table and will use it as the key column during replication, and integrate it in to the target database.
+If none of the above requirements force HVR to enable supplemental logging on all columns, the requirement for supplemental logging on key columns can be removed, if the channel is configured with ColumnProperties /CaptureFromRowId and ColumnProperties /SurrogateKey.
+When these actions are defined, HVR will consider the Oracle rowid column as part of the table and will use it as the key column during replication, and integrate it into the target database.

 Extra Grants for Supplemental Logging

-The User must have the privileges mentioned in sections Grants for Log-Based Capture and the following grants for using supplemental logging:
+The User must be granted the privileges mentioned in section Grants for Log-Based Capture and additionally the following grants for using supplemental logging:

-- To execute alter database add supplemental log data the User must have sysdba privilege.
-Otherwise HVR will write an error message which requests that a different user (who does have this privilege) execute this statement.
+- To execute alter database add supplemental log data the User must have the sysdba privilege.
+Otherwise, HVR will write an error message which requests that a different user (who does have this privilege) execute this statement.

 Accessing Redo and Archive

-The Oracle instance must have archiving enabled, otherwise (a) HVR will lose changes if it falls behind or it is suspended for a time, and (b) HVR will not capture changes made with Oracle insert statements with 'append hints'.
+The Oracle instance must have archiving enabled.
+If archiving is not enabled, HVR will lose changes if it falls behind the redo logs or it is suspended for a time.

 Archiving can be enabled by running the following statement as sysdba against a mounted but unopened database: alter database archivelog.
 The current state of archiving can be checked with query select log_mode from v$database.